vignettes/technicalities.Rmd

 Users that prefer fitting proxy-climate responses from their own

-should prepare a distributions
+dataset should prepare a distributions

-dataset following the
+dataset following

-reconstructed.
+be reconstructed.
 An optional column called weight

 can be